 A common symptom of neutropenic sepsis is fever (a body temperature higher than 38°C or 100.4°F).
 This is known as ‘febrile neutropenia’.

 It is possible to have neutropenic sepsis without a fever.
 This is sometimes called ‘cold sepsis’.
 Steroids can make this more likely because they can mask a fever.
 For this reason, doctors sometimes use other ways of checking for sepsis, including measuring your heart rate, blood pressure, breathing rate, kidney and liver function.

 - chills and shivering

-- a fast heartbeat or breathing
+- fast heartbeat or breathing

-- clammy, cold, pale or mottled skin
+- cold, pale, clammy or blotchy skin

-- dizziness, confusion, disorientation or slurred speech
+- dizziness, confusion, disorientation

-- weeing less than usual
+- weeing less than is usual for you

 - loss of consciousness.